bounswe/2021SpringGroup2/README.md

-# Wolcome to Group 2!
+# Welcome to Group 2!

 This repository belongs to computer engineering students from Boğaziçi University.
-It will be maintained throughout CMPE352 and CMPE451 courses.
+It will be maintained throughout the CMPE352 and CMPE451 courses.

 # Team Members